NaagAlgates/NaagAlgates.github.io/_posts/2023-06-06-2d-search-kotlin-hackerrank.md

 {% endhighlight %}

 That's it for today's post.
 I hope this walkthrough helps you understand how to solve this type of pattern searching problems.
-Happy coding!
+Happy coding